dumblob/uSX/README.md

 END
 in the middle
 ABC^DEF
-yet another content containing
+yet another content, but this time containing
 ABC
 in the middle
 DEF

-.pleas.keep.ids.as.short.as.possible^ABC
+.pleas.keep.IDs.as.short.as.possible^ABC
 ABC'concatenated content until LF

 .abc.def.var04'last content